zoejessica/AccessControlKitty/README.md

 - Archive the Mac app target
 - Export the created archive using the option `Export App without resigning` to use locally
 - Launch the app
-- The extension will now be available in System Preferences, under the Extensions pane, listed as an Xcode Source Editor extension
+- The extension will now be available in System Preferences, under the Extensions pane, listed as an Xcode Source Editor extension.
+Activate!
-- Find it under the Editor menu in Xcode - it only works on selected Swift code
+- After an Xcode restart, find it under the Editor menu - it only works on selected Swift code
 - For even more radness, you can bind keyboard shortcuts to the menu commands

 ### If you find a bug: